kunigami/kunigami.github.io/blog/_posts/2024-12-15-multi-valued-functions.md

 ## Branch Point

 Now, suppose $z$ doesn't have to move along the circumference.
 It's free to wander around the way it wants, as long as it comes back to $p$.
 As before, suppose we're looking initially looking at the image $a$ of $p$.
-Can we tell in which of the images $z$ will end up with once it's back to $p$?
+Can we tell in which of the images of $p$ will $z$ end up with once it's back at $p$?

 <figure class="center_children">
   <img src="{{resources_path}}/crazy-path.png" alt="See caption." />